Why You Should Kiss Dating (Apps) Goodbye.

 Robin Thinks!

-In America, we seem to have fully absorbed the idiotic notion that more options are always better.
+Although dating has always been fraught with complications, there is a particular damage that I believe has come with the rise of dating apps, which are based on the idiotic notion that more options are always better.
 The truth is, the more choices we have, the more time and energy it takes to make one.
-By now, many people are familiar with the idea of decision fatigue, and while it may be a hotly contested topic in a clinical setting, the truth is, we all know how difficult it can be to make a choice when faced with too many options.
+By now, many people are familiar with the idea of decision fatigue, which refers to how exhausting it can be to make a choice when faced with too many options.
 While we love the idea of having so many choices, what we rarely stop to think about is the cost of having that many choices.

 Unfortunately, we have carried this same idea into dating.
 We seem to believe somehow that having more options is better.
 In reality, however, what tends to happen is that we just spend more and more time flipping through available options and less time actually dating - or perhaps even better yet - simply living our lives.
 What I would argue is that all the time we spending looking is actually cutting into the time we could be out doing things that actually make us happy, or, at the very least, spending on ensuring that when we do find someone we are truly compatible with, we are actually ready to be in a relationship.